Discover what you are naturally good at

 • Allowable weaknesses: Reluctant to delegate and worries excessively.

-When it comes to applying to a new job, you always want to leave a good first impression.
-Having a nicely written resume that is specific, concise and that highlights your best qualities is a good way to do that.
+When it comes to applying for a new job, you always want to make a good first impression.
+A well-written resume that is specific, concise and that highlights your best qualities is a good way to do that.
+When including your teamwork skills on your resume or cover letter, keep in mind to:

+Describing your teamwork skills by giving out examples, such as past achievements and life experience, is like proving to the recruiter that you do, indeed, own all those skills.
 Be concrete and describe them using quantifiable results, if it applies.
 Giving out these examples, in which you revealed those particular skills, also shows you have confidence in your work and abilities.

-Teamwork Skills FAQ
+Teamwork skills FAQ

 How would you describe your teamwork skills?

 Teamwork skills can be described using multiple strategies.
 One way to describe them is to get specific.
-Teamwork skills encompass a wide array of abilities.
-Ask yourself which specific skills are you referring to or trying to learn more about.
+Ask yourself which specific skills are you referring to or learning more about.
+For instance, you could focus on communication, empathy, and leadership.
+To describe how well you use that skill, try asking your employees or colleagues.
+Keep track of which results you produce to further quantify your leadership skills.

 Teamwork skills are highly valued for increasing group performance and outcome quality.
 Therefore, most employers seek to hire applicants with strong teamwork skills for building their teams.
 This is why you should focus on improving these key skills.
+Take in constructive feedback, learn by observing, set personal goals, and practice your collaborative abilities.
+For a team to be successful, the team members’ individual strengths must complement each other well, which is why thoughtful team building is so important.

 Blog Feedback